lupyuen/pinetime-rust-mynewt/rust/app/src/timesync.md

 Maybe make some firmware tweaks and practise some "Driving" ourselves?
 And understand the firmware code before copying it and letting it "Drive" our lives?

 That might be the better way to sustain Open Source development on PineTime.
-Because if we don't have any PineTime Learners... _The "Driving" shall one day come to a halt._
+Because if we don't have any PineTime Learners... _The "Driving" shall one day come to a halt._ :-(

 Integrate touch driver in Rust
 Not power efficient yet

-Everybody wants a Daily Driver
-But do you know what's inside the Daily Driver?
 Consumer vs Prosumer

 Share lessons learnt

-Sustainable

 Proper test harness with logs
 simulator and remote testing